Customer Loyalty for Small Business

-I turned this one client into dozens of clients over the years.
-Doing this was simple.
-I created more and more communications that my clients valued.
+So, I did, and turned one client into dozens of clients over the next few years.

-Most big agencies produced hundreds of tables and charts of marketing data.
-They bound these in thick reports.
-Their clients would spend days or weeks trying to figure out what it meant.
+Most big marketing agencies produced dense reports.
+These had hundreds of pages of charts and graphs.
+Clients spent weeks trying to figure out what it all meant.

 Customer loyalty is a moving target.

-I continued to find more ways of boosting customer loyalty with communication.
+I continued to find more ways of boosting customer loyalty with new content.

-By investing in customer loyalty, my clients hired me repeatedly.
-They bought additional services and provided dozens of referrals to future clients.
+Many clients hire me repeatedly.
+They provide dozens of referrals to future clients.
 (You can see how I helped them increase customer loyalty on my linkedin page.)